isorna/dzc/scenarios/game-scenarios.md

 This scenario works best with plenty of scenery.

-It s recommended that every Objective be placed within a Garrison, although it can be played in a more open environment with a few forests or sparse bunkers to protect the Objectives.
+It's recommended that every Objective be placed within a Garrison, although it can be played in a more open environment with a few forests or sparse bunkers to protect the Objectives.

 **Variant: "Primary Target"**